 Director: Luis Bunuel

-All of Bunuel's films about religion are expertly satirized, exposing their subjects' hypocrisies and failures and here is no exception.
-With Nazarin however, our cinematic storyteller also demonstrates compassion (perhaps unintentionally) for his main subject, Father Nazario.
-When this priest finally suspects that changing his ways, instead of praying that others change theirs, can lead to a more satisfying life, his odyssey becomes a true revelation.
+All of Bunuel's films about religion are expertly satirised, exposing their subjects' hypocrisies and failures and here is no exception.
+With Nazarin, however, our cinematic storyteller also demonstrates compassion (perhaps unintentionally) for his main subject, Father Nazario.
+When this priest finally suspects that changing his ways, instead of praying that others change theirs, can lead to a more satisfying life, his odyssey becomes a true revelation, for him, and us.